voyager1winterberry/cse372-01srs/srsV5-0.md

 <br>

 #### 3.1.1.1 Google Authentication <a name="3.1.1.1-google-authentication" />
-Google authentication will go over all the requirements for the 3rd party interface.
-This is all the things that google will be doing for the application.
+Google authentication will check the authentication and security of the my trainers login page.

 ***3.1.1.1.1*** Google Authentication API shall be used by gymgoers and trainers to login to their accounts. <br>
 ***3.1.1.1.2*** All users shall be able to login to their account using a google account. <br>